-- · Acceptance as a UVF student - · Submission of the \$100 enrollment deposit - Submission of the security deposit equivalent to one month's rent up to \$1,000 - · Submission of the Family Housing application to Student Life - · Interview with the Housing Coordinator
+- Acceptance as a UVF student

+- Submission of the \$100 enrollment deposit

+- Submission of the security deposit equivalent to one month's rent up to \$1,000

+- Submission of the Family Housing application to Student Life

+- Interview with the Housing Coordinator

 Family housing students must maintain an enrollment of at least 12 credits or receive approval from the Student Life Office.
 Due to the size of on campus apartments and the desired environment for University community living, families with two or more children are encouraged to find off campus housing.
 Housing will be assigned on a first-come, first-served basis; however, family size will be used to help determine housing assignments.
-Family residents must be the spouse or child(ren) of the student.
-Parents of students, or other family members other than spouses and children may not live in Family Housing.
+Family residents must be the spouse or minor child(ren) of the student.
+Parents of students, adult children, or other family members other than spouses and minor children may not live in Family Housing.
+All residents must be declared on the Housing Form.